FNNDSC/pfdicom/README.rst

 Quick Overview
 --------------

--  pfdicom is primarily a base module for other, more specialized classes.
+-  ``pfdicom`` is primarily a base module for other, more specialized classes.
 It typically is never used on its own.

 Overview
 --------

-pfdicom in and of itself provides minimal end value.
+``pfdicom`` in and of itself provides minimal end value.
 This module/class is intended to be a building block for deeper functionality.
 Its purpose is to probe a given directory filesystem for DICOM files and construct a tree representation (using pftree), and then, for each directory provide the means to read in a given DICOM file (using pydicom) to provide some minimal tag extraction and output file templating.

 Most importantly, derived classes of this parent class can provide detailed and powerful methods to process the directories containing DICOM files, saving results to an output file tree.
+For example, various modules are built off this chassis, including ``pfdicom_tagExtract`` and ``pfdicom_tagSub``.

 Dependencies